cactus-compute/cactus-flutter/README.md

   try {
     // Download a voice model with progress callback
-    // Default models: "vosk-en-us" for Vosk, "tiny" for Whisper await stt.download(
+    // Default models: "vosk-en-us" for Vosk, "whisper-tiny" for Whisper await stt.download(
       downloadProcessCallback: (progress, status, isError) {
         if (isError) {